 Bible References to Eli

-- Exodus 28 and 29 The tribe of Levi is chosen by God to become priest for all of Israel.
-(28:1) Aaron recieves his annointing to become the first high priest of Israel.
+- Exodus 28 and 29 The tribe of Levi is chosen by God to become a priest for all of Israel.
+(28:1) Aaron receives his anointing to become the first high priest of Israel.

-- 1 Samuel 1:25 Eli recieves Samuel from Hannah so he could raise him up for God’s service.
+- 1 Samuel 1:25 Eli receives Samuel from Hannah so he could raise him up for God’s service.

 - 1 Samuel 2:12-17 tells about Eli’s wicked sons Hophni and Phinehas.

 - 1 Samuel 2:27-36 Elis and his family are Judged by God.

 - 1 Samuel 4:16-18 Eli hears about the death of his sons and falls over backwards and dies.
 He judges Israel for forty years.

 http://www.chabad.org/library/article_cdo/aid/112391/jewish/Eli-The-High-Priest.htm http://en.wikipedia.org/wiki/Aaron http://en.wikipedia.org/wiki/Ithamar http://en.wikipedia.org/wiki/Eli_(Bible) http://www.biblegateway.com/passage/?search=1%20Samuel%204&version=KJ21 http://www.prca.org/sermons/1samuel2.27-36.html http://www.blueletterbible.org/search/translationResults.cfm?criteria=eli&page=1&t=KJV http://en.wikipedia.org/wiki/File:Hannah_VICTORS,_Jan.jpg

 - Unique circular format - over 1,000 references at your fingertips on this wonderful study companion

 - Discover interesting facts - Biblical events with scripture references plotted alongside world history showcase fun chronological relationships